liaoweiduo/continual-learning-baselines/rebuttal.md

 Q1: Move related work from appendix to main paper

 - Good advice.
-Unfortunately due to page limit, we do not include them in our main paper.
+Unfortunately, due to the page limit, we did not include them in our main paper.
 However, we clearly understand that they are important for the reader so we will include them in the camera-ready version.

 Q2: Too strict requirement of frozen feature extractor

 - Very good comments.
 First I would like to highlight that our benchmarks do not impose any restriction on the methods.
-During CL training, methods’ feature extractor does not have to be frozen (which is also the case in our experiments).
+During CL training, the methods’ feature extractor does not have to be frozen (which is also the case in our experiments).
 Maybe our claim in the main paper misleads you, and we will correct the expression in the revision.
-- We now explain why we chose to use fewshot tasks and frozen feature extractor during evaluation.
-At specific checkpoint (after finishing all continual training tasks), we use our evaluation protocol to evaluate the model’s compositionality.
-In such condition, if the number of support samples in the evaluation task is large, the feature extractor may learn from them and thus we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
+- We now explain why we chose to use few-shot tasks and frozen feature extractors during evaluation.
+At the specific checkpoint (after finishing all continual training tasks), we use our evaluation protocol to evaluate the model’s compositionality.
+In such a condition, if the number of support samples in the evaluation task is large, the feature extractor may learn from them, and thus, we can not actually judge whether the good performance comes from the original feature extractor (learned from old tasks).
-- We also try to not freezen the feature extractor.
-And the results are present in Appendix E.7.
-For your convenience, we show our observation: all methods show a performance drop if not freezing the feature extractor especially for ER.
-It is clearly an overfitting issue and the bad effect is method-dependent.
-So in order to eliminate this effect when comparing the accuracies among methods, we freeze the feature extractor.
+- We also tried to not freeze the feature extractor.
+And the results were presented in Appendix E.7.
+For your convenience, we show our observation: all methods showed a performance drop if not freezing the feature extractor, especially for ER.
+It was clearly an overfitting issue and the bad effect was method-dependent.
+So in order to eliminate this effect when comparing the accuracies among methods, we froze the feature extractor.
-- Note that methods which don't explicitly separate feature learning from classifier learning can also use our evaluation protocol, as long as they can handle few-shot cases.
+- Note that methods that don't explicitly separate feature learning from classifier learning can also use our evaluation protocol, as long as they can handle few-shot cases.

 Q3: ``Never-ending'' CL sense